kristengrewe/RPP-DSR-Reference/README.md

 ## Record Lecture
 > All the sticky notes & alarms in the world aren't as effective as multiple people checking that the lectures is being recorded.
 Let the cohort know you appreciate their help.
+> Lead DSR for the day must upload recording to the spreadsheet after class OR the following day

 ## Provide Access to Assignment Repo